 Preferred partner of over 100 civil law notaries worldwide

 TracersInternational.com is of particular use to the notariate in conducting probate research both within the Netherlands and across borders, even when foreign laws of succession apply.
+We pride ourselves in being able to find heirs in the Netherlands and elsewhere very efficiently.
 Among other things, foreign wills and where applicable prenuptial agreements are obtained and examined on their merits.
 At request, all documents are supplied legalized and bearing an apostille.

 Conducting probate research isn't always that easy.
 As a result of differences in terms of population administration and emigration waves over the past decades, next of kin of a decedent, more often than not widespread across the world, can prove to be difficult to locate.
 Years of experience and an extensive network have enabled us to efficiently conduct genealogical research producing evidence you can rely on that will withstand the test of criticism.
 We also act as a forensic expert and in that capacity have given testimony under oath before the New York's Surrogate's Court among other institutions.